informalsystems/tendermint-rs/docs/spec/lightclient/detection.md

 node among the primary and the secondary.

-**Remark:** Check whether [LCD-A-CorrFull] is not needed in the end because the verification conditions [LCD-VC-*] have preconditions on specific cases where primary and/or secondaries are faulty.
+**Remark:** Check whether [LCD-A-CorrFull] is not needed in the end because the verification conditions [LCD-DIST-*] have preconditions on specific cases where primary and/or secondaries are faulty.

 #### **[LCD-A-RelComm]**

 Communication between the  detector and a correct full node is reliable and bounded in time.
+Reliable communication means that messages are not lost, not duplicated, and eventually delivered.
+There is a (known) end-to-end delay *Delta*, such that if a message is sent at time *t* then it is received and processes by time *t + Delta*.
+This implies that we need a timeout of at least *2 Delta* for remote procedure calls to ensure that the response of a correct peer arrives before the timeout expires.

-## Problem statement
+## (Distributed) Problem statement

+> As the fork detector from the beginning is there to reduce the
+> impact of faulty nodes, and faulty nodes imply that there is a
+> distributed system, there is no sequential specification.

-The  detector gets as input a Lightstore with *h-target = lightStore.LatestVerified().Height* and *h-trust=lightStore.LatestTrusted().Height*.
+The  detector gets as input a lightstore *lightStore*.
+Let *h-target = lightStore.LatestVerified().Height* and
+     *h-trust=lightStore.LatestTrusted().Height* (see
+     [LCV-DATA-LIGHTSTORE]).
 It queries the secondaries for  headers at height *h-target*.
-The detector should return a set Forks.

-The  detector should satisfy the following temporal formulas
+The  detector returns a set *Forks*, and should satisfy the following
+     temporal formulas

 #### **[LCD-DIST-INV]**